Table of contents

 HTML <b> Tag

-Syntax of the <b> Tag
+Syntax of the HTML <b> Tag

 Examples of HTML <b> Tag

-Example 1: Basic Use of the <b> Tag
+Example 1: Basic HTML b Tag

 <!DOCTYPE html>